AGATHE SIMON

 © Agathe Simon

-The Cosmos cycle is developed in partnership with the AstroParticule & Cosmologie (APC) laboratory under the leadership of the University of Paris, the French National Centre for Scientific Research (CNRS), the French Alternative Energies and Atomic Energy Commission (CEA), the Paris Observatory, and the National Centre for Space Studies (CNES) in France, as well as, in Argentina, the Technology in Detection and Astroparticles Institute (ITeDA), affiliated with the National Commission of Atomic Energy (CNEA), the National Council of Scientific and Technical Research (CONICET), and the University of San Martín (UNSAM).
+This project is developed in partnership with the AstroParticule & Cosmologie (APC) laboratory under the leadership of the University of Paris, the French National Centre for Scientific Research (CNRS), the French Alternative Energies and Atomic Energy Commission (CEA), the Paris Observatory, and the National Centre for Space Studies (CNES) in France, as well as, in Argentina, the Technology in Detection and Astroparticles Institute (ITeDA), affiliated with the National Commission of Atomic Energy (CNEA), the National Council of Scientific and Technical Research (CONICET), and the University of San Martín (UNSAM).